raharules/raharules.github.io/contact.md

 For booking or other queries, feel free to email me directly at the below address!

-### Raha.Mirzadegan@gmail.com
+**Raha.Mirzadegan@gmail.com**

-Raha is currently available for hire in the DMV area for services including:
+Raha is currently available for hire in the DMV area for the following:

 Vocals for weddings, memorial services, and special events. <br />